-Inclusion and Respect of Trans Women
+Inclusion and respect of trans women

 This inclusive approach has not given rise to any concern or challenges.
 Rather, trans women have added to our movements through their support, voluntary work and as staff members.
 You can find out more about our stance on our blog.

 Reproductive rights, including the right to an abortion, are fundamental to women’s wellbeing and equality.
 Denying or reducing access to abortion denies women’s bodily autonomy and is a form of structural violence against women.
-Like other forms of violence against women it can lead to a range of negative consequences including emotional trauma, illness, and death.
+Like other forms of violence against women it leads to a range of negative consequences including emotional trauma, illness, and death.

-As part of our strategy to end violence against women we work with sister organisations to ensure people have access to safe, legal and free abortion on request.
+Therefore as part of our strategy to end violence against women we support sister organisations to protect and strengthen reproductive rights.